 The Comprehensive Amendment Agreement No. 1 (the "CAA" as defined in Note 5 below) is comprised of a recorded balance and an off-balance sheet or "contingent" obligation.
-The amount payable is a fixed amount but is repayable only upon the sale of "Export Water" (as defined in Note 4 in the Company's 2010 Annual Report on Form 10-K).
+The amount payable is a fixed amount but is repayable only upon the sale of "Export Water" (defined in Note 4 in the Company's 2010 Annual Report on Form 10-K).
 Because of the uncertainty of the sale of Export Water, the Company has determined that the contingent portion of the CAA does not have a determinable fair value.

-The fair value of approximately \$63.0 million, which is the reported value of the "Tap Participation Fee" (as described below), is determined by projecting new home development in the Company's targeted service area over an estimated development period
+The recorded balance of the "Tap Participation Fee" liability (as described below) is its estimated fair value determined by projecting new home development in the Company's targeted service area over an estimated development period

 Tap Participation Fee.
-Pursuant to the Asset Purchase Agreement (the "Arkansas River Agreement") dated August 31, 2006, the Company granted High Plains A&M, LLC ("HP A&M") the right to receive ten percent (10%) of the Company's gross proceeds, or the equivalent thereof, from the sale of the next 40,000 water taps sold by the Company from and after the date of the Arkansas River Agreement (the "Tap Participation Fee").
-As a result of land sales in 2006 and 2009 and the sale of unutilized water rights owned by the Company in the Arkansas River Valley in 2007, at February 28, 2011, there remain 38,937 water taps subject to the Tap Participation Fee.
+Pursuant to the Asset Purchase Agreement (the "Arkansas River Agreement") dated May 10, 2006, the Company granted High Plains A&M, LLC ("HP A&M") the right to receive ten percent (10%) of the Company's gross proceeds, or the equivalent thereof, from the sale of the next 40,000 water taps sold by the Company from and after the date of the Arkansas River Agreement (the "Tap Participation Fee").
+As a result of land sales in 2006 and 2009 and the sale of unutilized water rights owned by the Company in the Arkansas River Valley in 2007, at May 31, 2011, there remain 38,937 water taps subject to the Tap Participation Fee.

 The Tap Participation Fee is due and payable once the Company has sold a water tap and received the consideration due for such water tap.
-The Company did not sell any water taps during the three and six months ended February 28, 2011 or 2010.
+The Company did not sell any water taps during the three and nine months ended May 31, 2011 or 2010.

-At the acquisition date the Company valued the Tap Participation Fee at approximately \$45.6 million using a discounted cash flow analysis of the projected future payments to HP A&M. The \$63.0 million balance at February 28, 2011, includes approximately \$18.3 million of imputed interest, recorded using the effective interest method.
+At the acquisition date, the Company valued the Tap Participation Fee at approximately \$45.6 million using a discounted cash flow analysis of the projected future payments to HP A&M. The \$64.0 million balance at May 31, 2011, includes approximately \$19.3 million of imputed interest, recorded using the effective interest method.
 The value of the Tap Participation Fee is estimated by projecting new home development in the Company's targeted service area over an estimated development period.
 Projecting new home development in the Company's targeted service area involved the utilization of third party historical and projected housing and population growth data for the Denver, Colorado metropolitan area, which was applied to an estimated development pattern, supported by historical development patterns of certain master planned communities in the Denver, Colorado metropolitan area.
-This development pattern was then applied to estimated future water tap fees which were estimated using historical water tap fees.
+This development pattern was then applied to projected future water tap fees which were estimated using historical water tap fees.
 Based on the weak new home construction market in the Denver metropolitan area, the Company updated its estimated discounted cash flow analysis as of February 28, 2009.
 Further details of this update can be found in Note 7 to the Company's 2010 Annual Report on Form 10-K. The Company completed an update to its analysis of the fair value of the Tap Participation Fee as of August 31, 2010, at which time it determined that changes in the projected estimated discounted cash flows did not materially impact its February 28, 2009 fair value analysis.
-Based on a lack of material changes, no update was deemed necessary at February 28, 2011.
+Based on a lack of material changes, no update was deemed necessary at May 31, 2011.